pubnative/advertising-id-client/README.md

 # advertising-id-client

-This repository contains a tool to navigate deep into an URL redirection and open it in background.
+This repository contains a tool to get advertisingId from device without using google-play-services.

 ## Install